3 years on!

 Jim’s food has always looked really welcoming to me.
 It makes me want to pick up a bottle or two (or three) of red wine, jump in the car and drive round to his place (taxi back, of course) to sit down and share his food over a glass or several.
 He has a great variety of cooks and I love the way he uses Instagram Stories to deliver his content.
 He has such a variety of dishes, but his steak cooks with chimichurri always get me.
 He is just moving into YouTube: I have a feeling he’ll it take by storm.

 I have known James for a few years, and his content is so innovative.
 A couple of years ago he did a ’30 days to better BBQ’ feature on his website, where he released a daily article (tip) about getting people to BBQ better.
 He genuinely wants to help!
-He runs online courses (which are well worth signing up to) but the standout for me is his YouTube channel.
+He runs online courses (which are well worth signing up for) but the standout for me is his YouTube channel.

 In terms of people producing YouTube content in the UK, I think James took it to another level.
 I’m in awe of the thought and production that goes into them – all that along with having a full-time job and family.
 He’s recently started doing live casts on YouTube, a great way for people to engage.
 I think the leap he’s made on YouTube has forced other UK-based BBQ YouTubers to really up their game.
 The cooks that really stick in my head are his Christmas BBQ cooks which he has been doing for years.
 He now has a playlist on YouTube showing how you can do the same.

 Elky embarked on his round the world cooks (from 195 countries – yes, 195!) which was an unbelievable challenge.
 I did around 30 days for the World Cup of Cooks a few years back and I was drained at the end of that!
-As part of that challenge he produced food from different countries, all cooked outside.
+As part of that challenge, he produced food from different countries, all cooked outside.
 Many of the dishes were ones I’d never heard of, so watching this was properly educational.
-It was inspiring, and gave me loads of ideas about what to cook and how to do it.
+It was inspiring and gave me loads of ideas about what to cook and how to do it.
 He also has a YouTube channel: if you enjoy BBQ, it’s a great watch.

 Nathan, always produces outstanding, innovative cooks.
 Did you see his cooks from the Berber & Q book this week?!
-Just mind blowing!
+Just mind-blowing!
 He’s introduced me to so many new ethical independent producers, new ingredients and comes up frequently in conversations with my wife about how many cookery books I own (I know I’m not alone there)!

 Of course, there are others who constantly expand my cooking horizons.
 Another person I love seeing cooks from is Andrew (@flame_and_dame).
 Again, his cooks are always something a little different and they really fire my imagination.
 From his DIY Tandoor Oven through to his Asado cook last weekend, loads of his ideas are touched by genius.
 What’s not to like?

 There are others too, like Mark (@markie_q_bbq) who “made” me buy a plancha.
-His smash burger cooks are amazing – he is definitely the go-to person advice on these.
+His smash burger cooks are amazing – he is definitely the go-to person for advice on these.
 I love seeing cooks from Mark (@coleybbq).
 He has a couple of less mainstream UK BBQs (Yoder and PK Grills), but every time he cooks his food looks stunning.
 And I love seeing cooks from Ted (@oddersocks) and Tim (@silverbackgrill) who nail every cook they do.

 I could easily keep listing others.
 The point here is this: 3 years ago there were a handful of people who inspired me.
 Today in 2020, it’s a long old list.
 And even if you’re not mentioned here, you may well have influenced me: I see so many cooks from so many different people that get me thinking about the food I can cook, how I can cook it and what new things to try next.